Quanqi Du

 About Quanqi

-I am a Ph.D. researcher at Ghent University, Belgium, where I work on the project “Modelling Multimodal Emotions in Conversation.”
-My research explores how language, audio, and visual signals interact to convey emotions in human communication, with a focus on building computational models that can better understand and interpret these complex emotional cues.
+I am a Ph.D researcher at Ghent University, Belgium, where I work on the project “Modelling Multimodal Emotions in Conversation”, funded by the Flanders AI Research program.
+My research explores how language, audio, and visual signals interact to convey emotions in communication, with a focus on building computational models that can better understand and interpret these complex emotional cues.

-Prior to this, I obtained an M.A. in Speech and Language Processing from the University of Konstanz, Germany, one of the institutions selected under Germany’s Excellence Initiative (2006, 2012, 2019).
-During my time there, I developed a strong foundation in computational linguistics and multimodal analysis, and completed the program six months ahead of schedule.
+Prior to this, I obtained a Master's degree in Speech and Language Processing from the University of Konstanz, Germany, one of the institutions selected under Germany’s Excellence Initiative (2006, 2012, 2019).
+During my time there, I developed a strong foundation in computational linguistics and multimodal modelling, and completed the program six months ahead of schedule.

-My research interests include multimodal sentiment analysis, affective computing, conversational AI, and the intersection of language and emotion in both human and machine communication.
+My research interests span various aspects of NLP, including multimodal sentiment analysis, affective computing, conversational AI, and the intersection of language and emotion in both human and machine communication.
 I am particularly interested in how large language models can be used to interpret emotional nuance across modalities and cultures.